-- Commercialisation activities

-- Profit (i.e. applicants should not include profit for themselves or the other project team members within indirect costs or include it as a separate project cost)
+- Commercialisation activities - Profit (i.e. applicants should not include profit for themselves or the other project team members within indirect costs or include it as a separate project cost) - Contingency costs - Total Overheads greater than 50% of the Total Project Labour costs

-- Protection of IPR

-- For activities of a political or exclusively religious nature - In respect of costs reimbursed or to be reimbursed by funding from other public authorities or from the private sector - In connection with the receipt of contributions in kind (a contribution in goods or services as opposed to money) - To cover interest payments (including service charge payments for finance leases) - For the giving of gifts to individuals, other than promotional items with a value no more than £10 a year to any one individual - For entertaining (entertaining for this purpose means anything that would be a taxable benefit to the person being entertained, according to current UK tax regulations) - To pay statutory fines, criminal fines or penalties - In respect of VAT that you are able to claim from HM Revenue and Customs.
+- Costs to procure Employer's Liability Insurance of £5m and Public Liability Insurance of £5m as a direct cost - Protection of IPR - For activities of a political or exclusively religious nature - In respect of costs reimbursed or to be reimbursed by funding from other public authorities or from the private sector - In connection with the receipt of contributions in kind (a contribution in goods or services as opposed to money) - To cover interest payments (including service charge payments for finance leases) - For the giving of gifts to individuals, other than promotional items with a value no more than £10 a year to any one individual - For entertaining (entertaining for this purpose means anything that would be a taxable benefit to the person being entertained, according to current UK tax regulations) - To pay statutory fines, criminal fines or penalties - In respect of VAT that you are able to claim from HM Revenue and Customs.